lespauI/whisper-wrapper/README.md

 4. Wait for the transcription to complete
 5. View and edit the transcription in the editor
 6. Download the transcription using the "Download" button

+### Using Initial Prompt for Better Accuracy

+You can provide an initial prompt to help the transcription model better recognize specific terms, names, or context:

+1. Open the Settings panel
+2. Enter your custom vocabulary or context in the "Initial Prompt" field
+3. Save the settings
+4. Transcribe your audio or video file

+The initial prompt will guide the model to better recognize specialized terminology, proper names, or domain-specific vocabulary.
+For example:

+- For medical transcriptions: "Patient John Smith, diagnosis hypertension, medication lisinopril"
+- For technical discussions: "JavaScript, React, Node.js, API, frontend, backend, database"
+- For business meetings: "Acme Corporation, quarterly report, fiscal year, shareholders, CEO Jane Doe"

 ## Supported File Formats